rurreac/slider/README.md

 By default, the Socks server will be exposed only to localhost, but you can use the `-e` flag to expose it to all interfaces.

+The local SOCKS server can be used in combination with a reverse port forwarding using the `portfwd` command to create a reverse SOCKS server.

 ##### SSH
 ```
 Slider# ssh -h